Cross-lingual Argument Mining in the Medical Domain: Conclusion

-Further work should include trying newer multilingual language models such as XLM-RoBERTa and mDeBERTa, which may help to improve results even over domain-specific English language models such as SciBERT or BioBERT.
-Additionally, we would like to further explore the method presented in this project to experiment with computational approaches to argumentation to other specific domains and languages for which no annotated data is available.
+Finally, apart from the scientific findings, we should stress that in this work we have created the first dataset in Spanish to perform Argument Mining in the medical domain.
+The dataset, fine-tuned models and code will be publicly available upon publication.
+Additionally, we would like to further explore the method presented in this project to experiment with computational approaches to argumentation for other specific domains and languages for which no annotated data is available.